tiprankstipranks

 We depend on distribution partners.

 We market and sell our insurance products through independent, non-employee distribution partners.
-Independent distribution partners have – and we expect will continue to have – a significant role in overall insurance industry premium production.
-While our customers find advantages in using independent distribution partners, our reliance on independent distribution partners presents risks and challenges, including: - Competition in our distribution channel, as we must market our products and services to independent distribution partners who have access to products from multiple carriers and markets. - Brand recognition challenges because we closely coordinate marketing with our distribution partners and some customers do not differentiate their insurance agent from their insurer. - Our market share growth is tied to our distribution partners' market share.
+Independent distribution partners have – and we expect they will continue to have – a significant role in the overall production of insurance industry premium.
+While our customers find advantages in using independent distribution partners, our reliance on independent distribution partners presents risks and challenges, including: - Competition within our distribution channel, as we must market our products and services to independent distribution partners who can access multiple carriers and markets. - Brand recognition challenges because we closely coordinate marketing with our distribution partners and some customers do not differentiate their insurance agent from their insurer. - Our market share growth is tied to our distribution partners' market share.
 Consequently, growth in our Standard Personal Lines could be more limited than in our Standard Commercial Lines.
-Competitors have focused on lower-cost "direct-to-customer" distribution models emphasizing digital ease and efficiencies to address the discrepancy in agency control of standard personal lines business.
+Competitors have focused on lower-cost "direct-to-customer" distribution models emphasizing digital ease and efficiencies to grow market share in standard personal lines.
 Continued advancements in "direct-to-customer" distribution models may impact our independent distribution partners' overall market share, make it more difficult for us to grow, or require us to establish relationships with more distribution partners. - Aggregation and consolidation of our independent distribution partners and their market share.
 Some publicly traded and private equity-backed independent distribution partners have deployed consolidation strategies to acquire other independent distribution partners and increase their market share ("Aggregators") over the last decade.
-If more of our independent distribution partners become Aggregators or Aggregators acquire them, Aggregator demands and influence on our business could increase.
-For example, Aggregators could develop and implement strategies to consolidate their business with fewer insurers and demand higher base and supplemental commissions.
-Aggregators accounted for approximately 43% of our DPW at December 31, 2023, up from 33% three years ago.
-No one distribution partner is responsible for 10% or more of our combined insurance operations' premium.
-Our financial condition and results of operations are impacted by our independent distribution partners' success in marketing and selling our products and services.
+If more of our independent distribution partners become Aggregators or Aggregators acquire them, the demands and influence of Aggregators on our business could increase.
+For example, certain aggregators are pursuing strategies to consolidate their business with fewer insurers and demanding customized compensation agreements.
+Aggregators accounted for approximately 51% of our DPW at December 31, 2025, up from 46% in the prior year.
+No single distribution partner is responsible for 10% or more of our combined insurance operations' premium.
+Our financial condition and results of operations are impacted by the success of our independent distribution partners in marketing and selling our products and services.

 Tech & Innovation